bfad/roarcast/README.md

 # README

 Roarcast is a Ruby on Rails application that looks up the weather for a given location.
+Currently, users are prompted for a zip code to look up the forecast.
+However, Roarcast will technically work with a city / state pairing such as "Cupertino, CA" or even just a large city such as "Chicago".
+This capability isn't currently exposed to users to try and keep all cache entries specific to the zip code.
+(If given a city name, the cache will be stored under the city instead of a zip code as many cities have multiple zip codes.
+We could implement some sort of translation and randomly choose from multiple zip codes, or we could cache by some other value such as latitude / longitude coordinates.)

 ## Getting Started with Local Development